- Activity Level: moderate

 A Yorkie-Pom will need to be brushed every day to avoid matting and debris being trapped in their fur.
 You should bathe them every other month unless they have gone swimming, played in the rain or snow, or went for a hike or a road trip with you.
 Also, you should have your pup professionally groomed every season.
 Doing so will keep them comfortable and healthy as temperatures rise and drop.

 With a Yorkshire Terrier and a Pomeranian in the cross, this is a high-energy dog that will need plenty of exercise.
+Although they are energetic, they are also small and can tire quickly, so moderate exercise is generally sufficient for this pup.
 Moreover, a Yorkie-Pom needs complex exercise that challenges their intellect as well as their bodies.
 So while you should walk your Yorkie-Pom every day, you will want to end the walk with a food puzzle, a game of fetch, or tug-o-war.
 Then, they will be happy, calm, and ready to head home.

-Yorkie-Poms stand 7 to 12 inches tall and weigh 3 to 7 pounds.
+Yorkie-Poms usually stand 7 to 12 inches tall and weigh 3 to 7 pounds.

 A Yorkie-Pom will generally live 12 to 15 years.